JaspSoe/stakefy-x402/README.md

 npm run demo
 ```

-## 🚀 Deployment
+## 🚀 Self-Hosting

-The API is deployed on Railway.
-To deploy your own:
+Deploy your own instance:

 1. Fork this repo
 2. Connect to Railway